Introduction

 The terms of the direction will provide for the settlement or transfer of all the RSL's proper debts and liabilities in respect of the assets being transferred.

-As part of the transfer process, we will ask the RSL for records of all of its assets and liabilities, the RSL must provide us with the information we require about its assets to allow us to manage the direction.
+As part of the transfer process, we may ask the RSL for records of all of its assets and liabilities.
+The RSL must provide us with the information we require about its assets and liabilities to allow us to manage the direction.
 We will use our statutory powers to secure this information should that be necessary.

 9.4 Selecting a prospective landlord